DegreeCalc

 Is College Worth It in 2026?
 A Data-Driven Analysis

 That said, the aggregate data still strongly favors college.
-Bureau of Labor Statistics figures for 2024 show bachelor's degree holders earning $1,543 per week versus $930 for high school graduates — a 66% weekly earnings premium.
+Bureau of Labor Statistics 2025 CPS Table 37b shows bachelor's-only workers earning $1,578 per week versus $966 for high school graduates — about a 63% weekly earnings premium.
 So which is it?
 The honest answer is: both.
 Whether college is worth it in 2026 is not a yes/no question.
-It is a function of your major, the school you choose, the debt you take on, and the economic conditions you graduate into.
+It is a function of your major, the school you choose, the debt you take on, your likelihood of finishing, and the economic conditions you graduate into.
 This guide gives you the data to make that judgment for your specific situation.

 Key Takeaways